PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 ============

-Documentation that is up-to-date and understandable is vital to the health of a software project. 📚 This page describes the documentation requirements and guidelines to be followed during the development of PlasmaPy and affiliated packages.
+Documentation that is up-to-date and understandable is vital to the health of a software project. |:books:| This page describes the documentation requirements and guidelines to be followed during the development of PlasmaPy and affiliated packages.

 .. tip::

-   Updating documentation is one of the best ways to make a first contribution to an open source software project. 🔰
+   Updating documentation is one of the best ways to make a first contribution to an open source software project. |:beginner:|

 .. note::